by: Koichi Hamada

 What Chinese policymakers don’t seem to recognize is that such interventions carry serious long-term costs.
 Few want to invest in a market where the government can change the rules at any moment.

 China’s recent intervention in the currency market also sent mixed signals.
 For years, the authorities tended to support the renminbi, as they pursued renminbi internationalization – an effort that culminated in the International Monetary Fund’s recent decision to add the renminbi to the basket of currencies that compose its reserve asset, so-called Special Drawing Rights.

 Not long after the stock-market crash, however, the authorities allowed the currency to depreciate.
 China should continue along this path, pursuing the kind of monetary-policy approach – aimed at securing the right combination of prices and employment – that prevails in free-market economies.
 Continued currency depreciation would provide a much-needed boost to the slowing economy, just as depreciation of the yen through Abenomics has helped to lift Japan out of a protracted recession.

 As 2015 closes, China’s leaders find themselves at a crossroads.
 They must decide whether to continue trying to control the economy or to follow through on their promise to build a genuinely market-oriented system.
 For China’s sake, and that of its neighbors, one hopes they stick to the free-market plan.

-Koichi Hamada, Special Economic Adviser to Japanese Prime Minister Shinzo Abe, is Professor of Economics at Yale University and Professor Emeritus of Economics at the University of Tokyo.
+The author Koichi Hamada, is Special Economic Adviser to Japanese Prime Minister Shinzo Abe, is Professor Emeritus of Economics at Yale University and at the University of Tokyo.